 Infrastructure: We are harvesting rainwater for drinking and cooking and other water is supplied from the creek, bore and dams.
 Grey water recycling does not appear to be a viable option for this site, so the town sewerage system is used at this stage.
-Composting toilets are permitted by council, and are encouraged by us.
-Mains electricity (mainly hydro power in Tasmania) has been installed to all the released Pods but use of solar power is encourages and we are investigating wind and micro-hydro power options.
+Composting toilets may be permitted by council, and are encouraged by us.
+Mains electricity (mainly hydro power in Tasmania) is available to all the released Pods but use of solar power is encouraged and we are investigating renewable energy options.

 Agriculture: We are committed to organic farming principles and are keen to know more about biological farming methods.
-Permaculture principles resonate with our vision and we are delighted that the Fat Beets Food Hub has established a market garden system at the Village growing and selling organic produce on site.
+Permaculture principles resonate with our vision and we are delighted that the Fat Beets Food Hub has been established to sell locally grown produce including from our community garden.